ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak18001/datasheet.md

 | ------ | ------ | ------ | ------ |
 | IO1    | IO2    | IO3    | IO5    |

 As seen on **Figure 2**, the PWM1 is connected to R5 which is an NC (no connection).
-On the other hand, PWM2 is connected to a 330 Ω resistor R6.
+On the other hand, PWM2 is connected to a 330&nbsp;Ω resistor R6.

 However, you can switch these two terminals by connecting the PWM1 to R6 and PWM2 to NC.
 This configuration will create an alternative IO pins as shown below: